Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 I just haven't been a full-time resident.

-And you know that I mean these prices the prices in Palm Beach are insane.
+And you know that, I mean, these prices, the prices in Palm Beach are insane.

-And I would show people, I'd say you see that lot on the ocean in Palm Beach, you can have it.
+And I would show people, I'd say, you see that lot on the ocean in Palm Beach, you can have it.

 That's all you get with it.

-You'd have to build the house there, which I'm sure would cost uh a fortune on top of that.
+You'd have to build the house there, which I'm sure would cost a fortune on top of that.

-I'm sorry, not Trump Tower, then you gotta look at Mar-a-Lago.
+I'm sorry, not Trump Tower.

 Mar-a-Lago is a property that is in pristine condition on 22 acres.

-It's on the ocean side, it's on the intercoastal side.
+It's on the ocean side.

-I mean, it's it's insane.
+I mean, it's insane.

-Now, if a judge makes an a decision that is that egregious, Pam Bondi, how do you hold that judge accountable for that?
+Now, if a judge makes a decision that is that egregious, Pam Bondi, how do you hold that judge accountable for that?

-You know, and that's why, Sean, we have appellate courts in our country, and we're not a communist country.
+You know, and that's why, Sean, we have appellate courts in our country.

 That's how he's behaving.

-That the appellate courts will keep him in check.
+But the appellate courts will keep him in check.

-And I think the judicial qualifying commission should look at him after this case is over.
+And I think the Judicial Qualifying Commission should look at him after this case is over.

 He had an axe to grind with Donald Trump.

-Sean, he made it crystal clear that he was out to get President Trump.
+Sharon, he made it crystal clear that he was out to get President Trump.

-So so was Letisha James.
+So was Letitia James.

-The way he treated President Trump during the trial, the way he treated his lawyers during the trial, that's not how a good judge acts, and he will be held accountable.
+The way he treated President Trump during the trial, the way he treated his lawyers during the trial, that's not how a good judge acts.

 I think President Trump's team will report him to the JQC to be investigated after this.

-If judges can do this, if Leticia James can do this, no business will want to do business in New York.
+Because again, I think overall people are seeing in New York, if judges can do this, if Letitia James can do this, no business will want to do business in New York.

 And back to Mar-a-Lago for a second.